Python SDK¶

 DaimonError¶

-Raised by stream() when the server emits an error chunk.
+Raised by stream() and chat() when the server emits an error chunk or returns a non-2xx status.

 try: